Arrivederci Roma

 Another version of the song, with the same melody but a new set of English lyrics by Jack Fishman, was published in 1955 with the title "Arrivederci Darling".
 Both versions of the song, in Italian and English, enjoyed lasting and widespread success in the following years.

 "Arrivederci Roma" lyrics

-Arrivederci (or a rivederci), which literally means "until we see each other again", is a common Italian equivalent of "goodbye".
+Arrivederci (contraction of a rivederci), which literally means "until we see each other again", is a common Italian equivalent of "goodbye".
 The original lyrics express the nostalgia of a Roman man for the dinners and short-lived love affairs he had with foreign tourists who came to Rome.
 It recalls the popular legend associated with the Trevi Fountain.

 Popularity

 The recording of "Arrivederci Darling" by British singer Anne Shelton remained in the UK Singles Chart for four weeks (December 17, 1955, to January 7, 1956, peaking at number 17).
 Another recording by Edna Savage was in the UK chart for one week (January 14, 1956, at number 19).

+Michael Dees performs the song during the final montage, and end credits, of The Simpsons Season 10 Episode 19, "Mom and Pop Art".